Horurasu/Sansar_Scripting/README.md

 ```

-we can see that most of the code have comments that explain what the code do in each line. an example that we can configure the code as we want could be:
+We can see that most of the code have comments that explain what the code do in each line. an example that we can configure the code as we want could be:

 > Using the code of `MoveExample1` we will make that when we click a button or an object push other object with the script above.